aws/amazon-documentdb-odbc-driver/docs/user/microsoft_excel_support_mac.md

 ## Troubleshooting

 * You may need to remove `;` from SQL statement to load data preview.
-* **AWS Profile** may not work if Excel does not have permission to access the `.aws\credentials` file.
-Depending on the version of macOS, opening Microsoft Excel from Terminal by running `/Applications/Microsoft\ Excel.app/Contents/MacOS/Microsoft\ Excel` will resolve the issue.
+* **AWS Profile** authentication is not supported in Excel for Mac.
+We recommend using IAM authentication and populating the AWS Access Key ID, AWS Secret Access Key and AWS SessionToken in the `odbc.ini` file from the values in the `~/.aws/credentials` file.